carl-alberto/Primary-Category-Assignment/README.md

 * Shortcode to generate the custom search box [sc_quick_search_mod] ** -DONE**
 * Added shortcode to a test page ** -DONE**
 * Test against 3 CPTs ** -DONE**
+* Test localhost
+* Test live server
+* Installing the plugin from scratch/new installation  should not create any errors on a different installation
 * Add at least 2 different Primary Category (taxonomy) which is assigned to each CPT
 * Add at least 2 other extra Primary Category (taxonomy) under the regular posts & CPT which is not tagged as Primary Category
 * Make sure the taxonomy that is only tagged as primary category can be searched from the front end when searched
-* Installing the plugin from scratch/new installation  should not create any errors on a different installation
-* Test local
-* Test live server
+* Test with permalinks on
-* Test with permalinks
+* Test with permalinks off
+* Search with a search term with a category ** -DONE**
+* Search with a search term without category ** -DONE**
+* Search without a search term with a category, should return all
+* Search without a search term without category, should return an error ** -DONE**

 ### Time Tracking